Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 \subsection{Complex applicability domain of partial-wave relations from fixed-$t$ dispersion relations}

 Here we follow closely the excellent account in \cite{DescotesGenon:2006uk}.
-Hence, if we want to obtain partial-wave dispersion relations using the Roy-Steiner representation from fixed-$t$ dispersion relations, we have to project the amplitude obtained from the later, as follows:
+Hence, if we want to obtain partial-wave dispersion relations using the Roy-Steiner representation from fixed-$t$ dispersion relations (FTPWDR), we have to project the amplitude obtained from the latter, as follows:

-where $N=1,2$ for non-identical and identical particles, and $F\left(s, t\left(z_{s}\right)\right)$ will be obtained from fixed-$t$ dispersion relations.
+where $N=1,2$ for non-identical and identical particles, respectively, and $F\left(s, t\left(z_{s}\right)\right)$ will be obtained from fixed-$t$ dispersion relations.
 Note that now we are interested in the applicability domain within the complex plane of the {\it external} variable $s$.
-From the definition of the $s$-channel cosine of the scattering angle, $z_s=1+2st/\lambda_s$, which is integrated over real values in \eqref{eq:projec2}, we see that $t$ is integrated along a complex segment.
+From the definition of the $s$-channel cosine of the scattering angle, $z_s=1+2st/\lambda_s$, which is integrated over real values in \eqref{eq:projec2}, we see that if $s$ is complex then $t$ is integrated along a complex segment.
 Hence, in the integrand of the fixed-$t$ dispersion relation we now need $\im F(s',t)$ for real values of $s'$ but complex values of $t$.

 Let us then rewrite the $z_{s'}$ Lehmann-Martin ellipse \cite{Lehmann:1958, Martin:1966, Martin:19662} in terms of the $t$ variable.
 The $t$ ellipse has now foci at real $t=-\lambda_{s'}/s'$ and $t=0$ and the new semi-axes are $\tilde A= \lambda_{s'} A/2s'$ and $\tilde A^2-\tilde B^2= (\lambda_{s'}/2s')^2$.
 Its eccentricity is $\epsilon=\sqrt{1-\tilde B^2/\tilde A^2}=1/A$.